Shivaansh/RPG-Modell-Alpha/README.md

 Log July 25, 2018: Animations added to weapons, need to make two fields in Player.cs weapon properties (add to Weapon.cs and use getters).

+Log July 27, 2018: New terrain created, trees added, detail added, need to improve quality of "Marketplace" and "Pond near village".

 /**************** LIST OF FEATURES TO ADD